WalletConnect/walletconnect-docs/docs/specs/clients/sign/session-events.md

   },
   {
     event: "session_delete",
-    description: "Emitted when a session is disconnected.",
+    description: "Emitted when a session has been disconnected.",
     whoShouldListen: "dapp & wallet"
   },
   {